How Can You Make Money From Blogging… Is It Possible?

 If you have this mindset from the beginning, you’ll be more likely to stick it out when the going gets tough.

-Even if you have great interest in what you’ll be talking about, chances are, once you’ve written a whole bunch of articles on your blog, even an intense interest can become a chore to write about!
+Although you may have great interest in what you’re blogging about, even an intense interest can become a chore to write about!

 A majority of bloggers will be making money by promoting, (or simply mentioning) other peoples products.